 In 1905, Sally Rooke moved to Folsom after visiting a friend.
 At the time, she was sixty-five years old and suffered from “curvature of the spine.”
 She accepted a position as the telephone operator of the Folsom exchange.

-On the fateful night, a storm broke out that is best described by the local newspaper three days later: “Vivid and continuous lightening soon developed…down came the torrents of water amid the continuous flashing and crashing of deafening peals of thunder that were echoing back and forth from peak to peak.”
+On the fateful night of her death, a storm broke out, best described by the local newspaper three days later: “Vivid and continuous lightning soon developed…down came the torrents of water amid the continuous flashing and crashing of deafening peals of thunder that were echoing back and forth from peak to peak.”
 Witnesses claimed that galvanized tubs left outdoors filled to overflowing.
-The storm stuck heaviest along the Dry Cimarron River’s headwaters along the southeastern side of Johnson Mesa.
+The storm struck heaviest along the Dry Cimarron River’s headwaters along the southeastern side of Johnson Mesa.

-It was not long before Sally Rooke received a telephone warning from Mrs. Ben F. Owen—who lived eight miles up river—that the largest flood that she had ever seen was heading down river toward Folsom.
+Not long after the storm began, Sally Rooke received a telephone warning from Mrs. Ben F. Owen, who lived eight miles up river: The largest flood she had ever seen was heading down river toward Folsom.
 Sally began calling everyone with a telephone—warning and pleading with him or her to save themselves from the approaching wall of water.
-Her last words were in warning Allcutt and his mother.
+Her last words were in warning a fellow citizen, Allcutt, and his mother.
 They heard a “terrible clash of thunder” and the line went dead.

-The five feet high wall of water roared down the canyon and was momentarily stalled by the railroad bridge before it burst through and washed down the town destroying buildings and bringing death.
+The five-feet-high wall of water that roared down the canyon was momentarily stalled by the railroad bridge before it burst through and washed down the town destroying buildings and bringing death.
 Seventeen people, including Sally Rooke, died that evening.
 The bodies of everyone except Sally’s were found within days.
-Her telephone building was lifted up and crumbled as it slammed into another building.
-But she was missing.
+Her telephone building was lifted up and crumbled as it slammed into another building, but she was missing.

 Her body was found the following spring eight miles down river.
 Because she was a member of the Eastern Star, the local Masonic Lodge took on the task of interning her in an unmarked grave in the Folsom cemetery.